Stratego (video game)

-Stratego is a 1990 video game published by Accolade.
+Stratego is a video game published in 1990 by Accolade.

+It is a computer version of the Stratego board game presented as a one-player strategy game.

 Gameplay

-Stratego is a computer version of the Stratego board game presented as a one-player strategy game.
-This adaptation does allow the player to choose different designs for the playing pieces and game board.
+This adaptation allows the player to choose different designs for the playing pieces and game board.
 Three alternate boards and one alternate set of pieces are available, and the game does not allow players to design their own.

 The game includes an option to play a demo game to show players how to play on the computer.
 The game only allows a single human player to play against the computer, with no multiplayer option.
 The game includes five levels of skill, ranging from sergeant to field marshal.
 The game also includes multiple optional rules, such as using an aggressor advantage (attacking piece wins in a tie rather than mutual destruction), silent defense (defending piece does not get revealed on an unsuccessful attack), and rescue (allows a captured piece to be reintroduced when one player's unit lands on the opponent's end of the board).